HarukiMiya/JPL_Dashboard_UCR_Fellowship_2022/README.md

     "20190122" real
 )
 ```
 This will create all the necessary columns for the dataset.

+Now, right click on the newly created table and Import the CSV file "InSAR_Data.csv".

-Now, run the following code:
+Now, run the following code on Query tool:
 ```
   SELECT * FROM time_series_data
 ```